edoyango/closefriends/README.md

     (11, 23)

+A couple key differences between the usage of `scipy.KDTree.query_pairs` and `closefriends.query_pairs`:
+* default output type is "ndarray".
+This is because:
+    * ndarrays are faster to iterate over in one direction, and
+    * the speed of both `closefriends` and `scipy.KDTree` is overwhelmingly dominated by the insertion of values into the set.
+* a maxnpair value is needed.
+This tells `closefriends.query_pairs` how large the pairs array needs to be (for performance reasons).
+If the number of pairs found is larger than the provided `maxnpair`, then a `BufferError` is thrown with an error message

 ### Sorting strategy

 Closefriends sorts the position using a grid by mapping each gridcell into a single integer.
 The positions are then sorted by these hashes.
 The benefit is that it improves data locality, i.e., points that are located nearby, are also located nearby in memory.
 This makes it faster to iterate over the list of pairs.